007chiragshah/tucana/Cyber_Security.md

     end
 ```

-- We are using ssh private key to login into different nodes on which we have stored the same public key.
+- Central Hub uses ssh private key to login into different nodes on which we have stored the same public key.
 - A SSH key is a cryptographic key used for secure communication between a client and a server over the Secure Shell (SSH) protocol.
 It is primarily used for authentication and establishing encrypted
   connections.